The PYTHIA Facility: Future

 From an infrastructure perspective, this development is central.
 First, it reduces the computational cost of systematic studies by allowing multiple parameter variations to be evaluated from a single generated sample.
 Second, it improves reproducibility: alternative predictions are derived from identical underlying event kinematics, eliminating statistical fluctuations between independently generated samples.
 Third, reweighting can be applied after detector simulation -- typically the most resource-intensive stage -- making it directly compatible with large-scale experimental production chains.

 The need for such functionality is reflected in the user-base analysis presented in Sec.~\ref{sec:user-base}.
 Large LHC collaborations, which dominate in terms of unique users, require efficient and stable uncertainty evaluation across broad physics programs, while phenomenological studies benefit from rapid parameter scans and tuning workflows.
 The weight-variation framework supports both communities and strengthens \pyts role as a scalable, uncertainty-aware simulation infrastructure.
-It also opens new opportunities for hybrid and ML-assisted workflows, to which we return in Sec.~\ref{sec:ml-hybrid}.
+It also opens new opportunities for hybrid and ML-assisted workflows, as mentioned in Sec.~\ref{sec:ml-applications}.

 A minor but growing fraction of the \pyt user base, visible in the analysis in Sec.~\ref{sec:user-base}, consists of works at the interface of particle physics and machine learning.
 These can be roughly divided into two sub-categories: (i) studies where \pyt-generated events are used ``as-is'' as training data for classifiers, and (ii) studies where generative models aim to partially or fully replace or complement \pyt in a given simulation chain as model surrogates.